-The state repealed its inheritance tax on Sept.1, 2015.
-There is no estate tax in Texas, although some estates may be taxed at the federal level.
+Inheritance and estate taxes are often grouped under the label "death taxes."
+Texas repealed its inheritance tax on September 15, 2015.
+There's no estate tax in Texas, either, although estates valued at more than $12.06 million can be taxed at the federal level as of 2022.

 Property Taxes in Texas